Milan Ivanović

-Milan Ivanović (Serbian Cyrillic: Милан Ивановић, /sh/; born 21 December 1960) is a former soccer player.
+Milan Ivanović (Serbian Cyrillic: Милан Ивановић, /sh/; born 21 December 1960) is a former soccer player who played as a sweeper.
 Born in Yugoslavia, he played for the Australia national team.

 Club career

 Ivanović started his career with a local club Crvenka.
 After stints with Rudar Kostolac and OFK Belgrade, he joined Red Star Belgrade in 1985.
 Ivanović played in a 1988 European Cup encounter against A.C.
 Milan.

 He emigrated to Australia and on arrival in 1989 he joined Adelaide City in the National Soccer League.
 Nicknamed "The Doctor" for his ability to cut out the opposition's attacks and launch into an incisive midfield run, the classy, composed sweeper formed a formidable partnership with Alex Tobin that became the mainstay of the Adelaide City and Socceroo defence.
 That resulted in two national titles in 1992 and 1994, cementing his legendary status.

 In 2007, Ivanović came out of retirement to play in the South Australian Premier League club, Northern Demons.